syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 5.Build the application for testing.

-6.Add the **Syncfusion.VisualStudio.TestTools.UITest.GridCommunication.dll** and **Syncfusion.VisualStudio.TestTools.UITest.GridExtension.dll** in your sample.
+6.Add the following reference in your sample.

+* Syncfusion.VisualStudio.TestTools.UITest.GridCommunication.dll

+* Syncfusion.VisualStudio.TestTools.UITest.GridExtension.dll

-7.To create, record and run the tests for Coded UI Test project, you can refer this section **Create, Record, and Run the tests**.
+7.To create, record and run the tests for Coded UI Test project, you can refer this section [Create, Record, and Run the tests](https://help.syncfusion.com/wpf/testing/coded-ui#create-record-and-run-the-tests).

 ### Hand code for CUIT operation